juju/docs/src/en/developer-getting-started.md

 !!!
 Note: Exporting the environment variables in this way only sets the variables for the current terminal.
-If you wish to make these changes persist, add the same export statements to a resource file that are evaluated when you create a new console such as ~/.bashrc depending on your environment.
+If you wish to make these changes persist, add the same export statements to a resource file that are evaluated when you create a new console such as ~/.bashrc depending on your shell.

 Once in the layers directory clone the example charm layer - layer-vanilla: